Keynote: Jeff Howe, Wired

 Distributed teams have many unique challenges:

-This workshop addresses each of the above challenges, provides examples of tools to facilitate distributed teams (MS Project Server, SharePoint Services, Live Meeting and so on) and offers some best practice examples based on the presenter's experience.
-The presenter will discuss best practices learned by Welocalize, especially in regards to outsourcing engineering, localization engineering and testing to China.
+This workshop addresses each of the above challenges, provides examples of tools to facilitate distributed teams (MS Project Server, SharePoint Services, Live Meeting, IM, and so on) and offers some best practice examples based on the presenter’s experience.
+The presenter will discuss best practices learned by Welocalize, a company that outsources the bulk of its internationalization engineering, localization engineering, DTP and QA to Asia.
+Besides using its own offices in China, Welocalize has a number of partnerships with other experienced providers in China and Singapore.

 Localization World Producers